bobdavies2000/OpenCVB/README.md

 # Acknowledgements

 The list of people who have made OpenCVB possible is long but starts with the OpenCV contributors – particularly Intel employees Gary Bradski, Victor Erukhimov, and Vadim Pisarevsky - and Intel’s decision to contribute the code to the open source community.
 Also, this code would not exist without OpenCVSharp’s managed code interface to OpenCV provided by user “shimat”.
 There is a further Intel contribution to this software in the form of RealSense cameras – low-cost 3D cameras for the maker community as well as robotics developers and others.
 RealSense developers Sterling Orsten and Leo Keselman were exceptionally helpful in educating this author.
 While others may disagree, there is no better platform for developing computer vision software than the one provided by Microsoft Visual Studio and VB.Net.
-And Microsoft’s Kinect for Azure camera is a valuable addition to the 3D camera effort as is CodeConverter.ai that has enabled improving the code through translating it to other languages.
+And Microsoft’s Kinect for Azure camera is (was?) a valuable addition to the 3D camera effort as is CodeConverter.ai that has enabled improving the code through translating it to other languages.
 And lastly, Google’s contribution to this effort was invaluable.
 Thanks to all the computer vision developers who posted algorithms where Google could find them.
 From this author’s perspective, the work of all these individuals and organizations is like catnip and feathers to a kitten.

 # MIT License